Enselic/rust/src/doc/unstable-book/src/compiler-flags/on-broken-pipe.md

 Leave `SIGPIPE` untouched before entering `fn main()`.
 Unless the parent process has changed the default `SIGPIPE` handler from `SIG_DFL` to something else, this will behave the same as `-Zon-broken-pipe=kill`.

 When spawning child processes, `SIGPIPE` will not be touched.
 This normally means child processes inherit `SIG_DFL` for `SIGPIPE`.

-### Note on child processes

-When spawning child processes, the legacy Rust behavior if `-Zon-broken-pipe=...` is not specified is to reset `SIGPIPE` to `SIG_DFL` first.

-If `-Zon-broken-pipe=...` is specified, no matter what its value is, the signal disposition of `SIGPIPE` is no longer reset.
-This means that the child inherits the parent's `SIGPIPE` behavior.